 This awkward picture is an oil painting of me when I was about 11 years old.
 Every painting has a story behind it, and here it is.
 I remember this today only because that’s the first time I felt a strong sympathy towards a man–the artist painting this–who totally despised me and detested his job at hand.
 If I had been younger, I would have hated such a man, but I had grown to the point that I started to feel things that people don’t express and understood the bigger iceberg through the little tip of ice visible at the top.

 On top of our differences, she disliked children.
 Being the eldest of 9 kids, my mother took care of her younger siblings, probably starting when she herself was in the crib.
 Just imagine in the subtropical area, for most of the year except winter time, every kid needs a bath if not two or three bathes every day.
 In addition, clothes and shoes were made by women themselves; washing and cooking had to be done continuously.
 The kind of work must be backbreaking and exhausting.
-No wonder she had no interest in child rearing and how much self sacrifice she had to exercise just to conform to the social norm.
+No wonder she had no interest in child rearing and how much self sacrifice she had to exercise just to conform to the social norm of having her own kid.

 The picture of me was done by Y, who lived not far from us.
 At the time, we all lived in the apartments provided to the staff by the university, the principle one for the province.
 Y’s wife Q was a good friend of my mother.
 Q was such a happy, plump, and loving person that everybody liked.
 If you ever read “Sense And Sensibility”, Mrs. Palmer is very similar to Q–kind-hearted, a little childish, fun loving, talkative, gregarious.
 Even the relationship between Mr. and Mrs. Palmer is similar to the one between Y and Q. Y and Q loves each other, but Y is also bad tempered and often scolds Q in a disparaging way.
 I think the reason they got married in the first place is that Q was the only woman who tolerated Y and Y had no choice.